MetalInMyVeins/MetalInMyVeins/README.md

 - Hello!
 I’m @MetalInMyVeins
 - I write code as a hobby.
 - I know C++, C, Python, Bash, CMake, R etc.
-- My development platform is completely linux based.
+- My development platform is linux.
 - I’m open to collaborate on projects that seems interesting to me.
 - Reach me at hossainmdfahim66@gmail.com